mgordanier/francesca-giacco-author-site/src/content/markdown/index.md

   Days in Rome, will be published by Grand Central on May 3, 2022.
 book_cover_image: ../images/giacco_sixdaysinrome_9781538706428_hc.jpg
 book_cover_alt_text: Six Days in Rome by Francesca Giacco
-book_pitch: TEST In this decadent, deeply evocative novel, a young artist travels to Rome to heal a broken heart, where she ​confronts loneliness and intimacy, rage and desire.
+book_pitch: In this decadent, deeply evocative novel, a young artist travels to Rome to heal a broken heart, where she ​confronts loneliness and intimacy, rage and desire.
 book_description: >-
   Emilia arrives in Rome reeling from heartbreak and reckoning with her past.
   What was supposed to be a romantic trip has, with the sudden end of a